 Buy Your ticket in Advance

-The Museum of Modern Art in New York is an extremely popular destination for tourists and locals.
-Because of this, there can be long lines for admission.
-To avoid the lines and start exploring the museum as soon as possible, purchasing your tickets online in advance is recommended.
+The Museum of Modern Art in New York is a trendy destination for tourists and locals.
+Because of this, there can be long admission lines.
+To avoid the lines and start exploring the museum as soon as possible, it is recommended that you purchase your tickets online in advance.

-When preparing to enter the museum, make sure you have your bags open and ready for a quick inspection.
+When preparing to enter the museum, ensure you have your bags open and ready for a quick inspection.
 All bags are checked at the entrance, and any items that are not allowed will be confiscated.
 This includes any snacks, food, or drinks from outside the museum.

 Avoid Weekends if Possible